kbat/mag/README.md

 * **Dose** is the equivalent dose beyond the layers.
-The flux-to-dose conversion factors are defined for neutrons in [Solver::getNeutronFTD](https://github.com/kbat/gam/blob/master/src/Solver.cxx) and in the other similar methods for the other particles.  *
+The flux-to-dose conversion factors are defined for neutrons in [Solver::getNeutronFTD](https://github.com/kbat/gam/blob/master/src/Solver.cxx) and in the other similar methods for the other particles.
+* **Mass** is the sum of densities of all layers.
+This is probably misleading, but I still call it *mass* because this value is proportional to the total mass (since all layers have the same thickness of 1 cm).
+Actually, since our problem is 2D, the layer is infinite in the directions perpendicular to the beam, therefore its mass is infinite.